 Genesis 27-28, John 11

 16Then Jacob awoke from his sleep and said, “Surely the Lord is in this place, and I did not know it.”
 17He was afraid and said, “How awesome is this place!
-This is none other than the house of God, and it is the gate of heaven.”
+This is none other than the house of God, and this is the gate of heaven.”
 19He called the name of that place Bethel;

 Your email address will not be published.
 Required fields are marked *